 Wesleyan uses the Common Application Early Decision Agreement (although no parent signature is required).
 Get instructions here.

-Yes.
-The latest testing date for Early Decision I is November, and the latest testing date for Early Decision II is January, in order for the admission committee to have all of your testing information for evaluation.
+If you select to send scores along with your application, the latest testing date for Early Decision I is November, and the latest testing date for Early Decision II is January, in order for the admission committee to have all of your testing information for evaluation.
 We receive scores electronically in 10-14 days and it is not advised to pay to rush test scores.

 What happens to my application if I am not offered admission through one of the ED programs?